St John the Baptist Church, Saxmundham

 The church interior, looking east

-Off the chancel is The Swan Chapel, built in1308 by Robert Swan, lord of the manor, as a family chantry.
+Off the chancel is The Swan Chapel, built in 1308 by Robert Swan, lord of the manor, as a family chantry.
 The chantry was destroyed at the Reformation and the chapel was later converted into a war memorial to those who died in the two world wars.

 The floor is paved with stones brought from the church of St John in Fitzroy Square, London, which was destroyed in WWII bombing.
 On the north chapel wall is a tablet to Beeston Long (1765) and his wife, Sarah, carved by William Tyler, a founding member of the Royal Academy.
 Another memorial is to George Long, who died in 1782 in the assault on Trincomalee in Sri Lanka.

 The west window of the ringing chamber in the tower holds the only original medieval glass in the church, a panel depicting the head of an angel.
-The rest of the glass is Victorian, o varying quality, but one highlight is the west window of the south aisle, designed by the Marchioness of Waterford, a friend of author John Ruskin.
+The rest of the glass is Victorian, of varying quality, but one highlight is the west window of the south aisle, designed by the Marchioness of Waterford, a friend of the author John Ruskin.
 The glass was made by O'Connor and Taylor and depicts Christ's ascent into heaven.
 The detail is exceptional, particularly the expressions of the faces of Christ's disciples.

 One rarity is a sundial cut into the gravestone of John Noller (d.1725) in the churchyard.
 This sundial, cut directly into the stone of the tomb, is thought to be unique.
 The gravestone is aligned east to west, so the sculptor cut a morning dial on the east face and an afternoon dial on the west face.